 365 reflections on a human and humanity

-The figure "365" appeared not by chance: the reflections may serve as a "useful calendar” for every day.
-For ease of reading, they are numbered and grouped by topics.
+The figure "365" appeared not by chance: these my reflections may serve as a "useful calendar” for every day.

 1. As no one can afford to us another world, we have to live in this one.

 2. It is sometimes difficult to see the main problems that life puts before us behind a great number of minor circumstances.
 But it is sometimes even harder, knowing the major problems and trying to solve them by all forces, to work with a lot of little things in parallel.

 3. Sometimes it seems that we are absolutely unable to change anything in the world.
 But in fact we often just give up easily, because do not know what to do for that.

 4. It is bad when «homo homini lupus est» – a man is a wolf for a man.
 But it is doubtful that «homo homini consumer est» is better.